cake-build/rfcs/text/0000-embrace-NET-CLI-templates.md

 (When above stage has been released the first part of this proposal (*Embrace .NET CLI templates*) will be reached, and [custom templates for Cake for Rider](https://github.com/cake-build/cake-rider/issues/63) would not be needed.)

+* Modify the commands in *Cake for VS Code* to utilize the .NET CLI templates instead of providing/downloading templates.
 * When .NET CLI project templates in VS eventually leave the experimental status, drop the custom templates from *Cake for VS* and use only the .NET CLI templates.
 * When/if .NET CLI item templates become available in VS and/or Rider, drop the respective item templates and use only the .NET CLI templates.